 The code of practice can be found on the Gambling Commission website.

 Exempt gaming is equal chance gaming which is generally allowed in any club or alcohol licensed premises.

 Such gaming should be ancillary to the purposes of the premises.
 Such premises are automatically allowed to provide this type of gaming, as long as certain Government rules relating to stakes and prize limits are followed.

 Equal chance gaming is gaming that does not involve staking against a bank and the chances of winning are equally favourable to all participants.
 It includes games such as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker.

-The Government has set both daily and weekly prize limits for exempt gaming in alcohol licensed premises, these are set out in the Gambling Commission's pdf Code of practice for equal chance gaming in clubs and premises with an alcohol licence (76 KB) document.
+The Government has set both daily and weekly prize limits for exempt gaming in alcohol licensed premises, pdf read more in the Gambling Commission's Code of practice for equal chance gaming in clubs and premises with an alcohol licence document.
+(76 KB)

 Specific advice on allowing poker in alcohol licensed premises is provided below:

 If you are allowing exempt gaming in your premises, this should be supervised by a nominated gaming supervisor and you must comply with the code of practice issued by the Gambling Commission, pdf for more information see the Gambling codes of practice document.
 (654 KB)